UCD-Physics/Advanced-Lab-Website/content/home/010_about.md

 widget = "hero"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Contribute"
+title = "UCD Physics Advanced Laboratories"

 # Hero image (optional).
-Enter filename of an image in the `static/media/` folder.
+Enter filename of an image in the `assets/media/` folder.
-hero_media = "github.svg"
+hero_media = "computer.svg"

 [design.background]
   # Apply a background color, gradient, or image.